bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 | `14`              | ![](images/date/d/date-alpha-entry-7.png) |
 | `2ND }`           | ![](images/date/d/date-alpha-entry-8.png) |

-### Menu Aided Entry
+### Menu Initializer Entry

 The key sequence `ALPHA D 2ND {` is cumbersome to type on the TI-83+/84+ keyboard because the letters are arranged alphabetically instead of a QWERTY layout.
 Also, the color of the ALPHA letters can be difficult to read on some of the TI-83+/84+ models under low light conditions.

-For v1.1, I created a method of entering these DATE objects without using the `ALPHA` key at all.
-Under each DATE object menu folder, the first menu key is the initializer sequence of that particular object.
-It sends the appropriate character sequence to the input buffer, without using the `ALPHA` key.
+The Menu Initializer Entry method allows entry of DATE objects without using the `ALPHA` key at all.
+Under each DATE object menu folder, the first menu key causes the initializer sequence of that particular object to be sent into the to the input buffer, without using the `ALPHA` key.

 For example, under the `DATE > D` menu folder, the first menu button is labeled `D{}`.
 Pressing the `D{}` button is exactly equivalent to typing in the keyboard